• Skip to primary navigation

 • Allie

-I've never made the recipe in the crockpot, but looking online for crockpot potato soup most recipes are 3-4 hours on high or 6-8 on low.
+I've never made the recipe in the crockpot so I can't say for sure, but looking online for crockpot potato soup most recipes are 3-4 hours on high or 6-8 on low.
 Add the kale and lemon juice when the potatoes are done cooking.
 I hope that helps!

 Reply